CM Punk: WWE Champion (2011–2013)

-In June 2011, after pinning WWE Champion John Cena on the June 13 episode of Raw, Rey Mysterio at Capitol Punishment on June 19, and finally Alberto Del Rio in a number one contender's triple threat match (which also included Mysterio) all within one week, Punk revealed that his WWE contract was set to expire on July 17 at Money in the Bank and vowed to leave the company with the WWE Championship.
-On the June 27, 2011, edition of Raw, Punk made arguably his most popular promo, a scathing, yet highly acclaimed on-air speech, often referred to as the "Pipe Bomb", concerning the way in which WWE is run and its owner Vince McMahon, as well as referencing other promotions, such as Ring of Honor and New Japan Pro-Wrestling: John Cena, while you lay there, hopefully as uncomfortable as you possibly can be, I want you to listen to me.
+In June, after pinning WWE Champion John Cena on June 13 episode of Raw, Rey Mysterio at Capitol Punishment on June 19, and finally Alberto Del Rio in a number one contender's triple threat match (which also included Mysterio) all within one week, Punk revealed that his WWE contract was set to expire on July 17 at Money in the Bank and vowed to leave the company with the WWE Championship.
+On June 27 edition of Raw, Punk made arguably his most popular promo, a scathing, yet highly acclaimed on-air speech, often referred to as "the Pipe Bomb", concerning the way in which WWE is run and its owner Vince McMahon, as well as referencing other promotions, such as Ring of Honor and New Japan Pro-Wrestling.

+John Cena, while you lay there, hopefully as uncomfortable as you possibly can be, I want you to listen to me.
 I want you to digest this, because before I leave in three weeks with your WWE Championship, I have a lot of things I wanna get off my chest.

 I don't hate you, John.
 I don't even dislike you.
 I do like you, I like you a hell of a lot more than I like most people in the back.
-I hate this idea that you're the best - because you're not.
+I hate this idea that you're the best – because you're not.
 I'm the best.
 I'm the best in the world.
 There's one thing you're better at than I am and that's kissing Vince McMahon's ass.
 You're as good at kissing Vince's ass as Hulk Hogan was.
 I don't know if you're as good as "Dwayne", though.
 He's a pretty good ass-kisser.
 Always was and still is.
-Oops - I'm breaking the fourth wall.
+Oops – I'm breaking the fourth wall.
 I am the best wrestler in the world.
 I've been the best ever since day one when I walked into this company.
 And I've been vilified and hated since that day because Paul Heyman saw something in me that nobody else wanted to admit.
 Yeah that's right, I'm a Paul Heyman guy.
 You know who else was a Paul Heyman guy?
 Brock Lesnar.
 And he split, just like I'm splittin', but the biggest difference between me and Brock is that I'm going to leave with the WWE Championship.